Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 Select 'Configure' and under 'Options,' select the 'RC - Release Candidate,' then click on 'Build Kernel.'
 (Only if you do not have the latest RC kernel `linux-cachyos-rc`, or if you prefer to use a stable kernel with lower performance, you should use the `linux-cachyos` kernel.)
 After that, execute the installation to install the kernel.
-Boot again into you USB Drive and Mount the root and boot partition and access it with chroot and change you Bootloader config to:

 ## Change Bootloaderconfig